top of page

 Our CEO is re-elected HHSA Chair

-Jane is pictured here with Audiology Australia's CEO Leanne Emerson, who was elected HHSA's Deputy Chair, and with Miguel Diaz, Australian College of Audiology's new CEO.
+Jane is pictured here with Audiology Australia's CEO Leanne Emerson, who was elected HHSA's Deputy Chair, and with Miguel Diaz, the Australian College of Audiology's new CEO.

 HBA is an Executive HHSA Member, and one of the eight founding members: